Temporal Locality in Online Algorithms: Time-Local Online Algorithms vs. Local Graph Algorithms

 \subparagraph{\boldmath The port-numbering model $\pn$ on directed paths.} In the $\pn$ model \cite{angluin80local,attiya88computing,yamashita96computing} all nodes are anonymous, but the edges of $G$ are consistently oriented from $v_i$ towards $v_{i+1}$ for all $1 \le i < n$.
 The nodes know their degree and can distinguish between the incoming and outgoing edges.
 The orientation only serves as symmetry-breaking information; the communication links are bidirectional.

 Any deterministic algorithm in this model corresponds to a map $A \colon X^{2T+1} \to Y$ such that the output of node $v_i$ for $1 \le i \le n$ is

 where we let $x_j = \bot$ for any $j < 0$ or $j > n$ (the $\bot$ values are used in the scenarios where nodes near the endpoints of the path observe these endpoints).
-Note that this is exactly the definition of an unclocked $[T,T]$-local algorithms (Definition~\ref{def:local-algorithm}).
+Note that this is exactly the definition of a regular $[T,T]$-local algorithms (Definition~\ref{def:local-algorithm}).

 \subparagraph{\boldmath The $\local$ model on directed paths.} In the $\local$ model \cite{linial92locality,Peleg2000} each node receives the same information as in the port-numbering model $\pn$, but in addition, each node $v_i$ is also given a unique identifier $\ID(v_i)$ from the set $\{ 1_, \ldots, n^c \}$ for some constant $c \ge 1$; the nodes do not know $n$.
 Lower bounds for this model also hold in the weaker $\pn$ model.